About Ethan

 Being a famous filmmaker or fantasy novelist didn’t quite pan out.
 I did end of writing for the Globe.
 Forty-five years later, I’m still figuring out this whole writing thing.

-I wrote the award-winning memoir Fantasy Freaks and Gaming Geeks.
+I wrote the award-winning memoir Fantasy Freaks and Gaming Geeks (named a Massachusetts Center for the Book Mass Books Awards “Nonfiction Must-Read” and Nominated for the Alex Award by the Young Adult Library Services Association.
 I’ve published my short form work — personal essays, articles, reviews, cultural commentaries, profiles, opinion pieces, short stories, and poems— in the Globe (of course), but also the New York Times, Washington Post, Esquire, Wired, Salon, O the Oprah Magazine, National Geographic, Brevity, Electric Literature, Poetry, Poets & Writers, The Southern Review, North American Review, The Massachusetts Review, among other publications.
 I’ve been a book, film and food critic for the Globe (where I was also the bicycling culture writer), New York Times, Art New England, National Public Radio/WBUR's TheARTery, Pariscope and Time Out, and a travel guide writer for Fodor’s.

 Along the way, I’ve picked up a few laurels.
 Twice my work has been named "Notable" by The Best American Essays.
 I was awarded the Hobblestock Peace Poetry Competition and the Esme Bradberry Contemporary Poets Prize; writer's residencies from the Millay Colony for the Arts, Vermont Studio Center and Writing Downtown (Las Vegas); and grants from the Somerville Arts Council and Vermont Arts Council.
 My poems and essays have been selected for textbooks and anthologies.

 These days, I teach creative writing at GrubStreet in Boston, where I co-founded GrubStreet's Young Adult Writers Program (YAWP) and now lead the 10-month long intensive Essay Incubator program and offer workshops on essay, creative nonfiction and memoir.
+I’m also on the faculty of the Solstice MFA Program at Lasell University.
 I have also taught writing at LitArtsRI, Louisiana State University, Emerson College, Media Bistro and Marlboro College.
-I also lead writing workshops for non-profit social justice organizations, and I teach kids and adults how to play Dungeons & Dragons.
+I also lead writing workshops for non-profit social justice organizations, and I teach kids and adults how to play Dungeons & Dragons, and am available as a professional Dungeon Master for hire to teach and run D&D sessions.

 A regular presenter, performer, and event moderator, I’ve appeared on NPR, The Discovery Channel, PBS, CBC, BBC, Mortified, and the TED stage and podcast.
 I have given talks and readings at Harvard, MIT, USC, Neuchâtel International Fantastic Film Festival, La Sorbonne, the New York Public Library, and have given hundreds of readings elsewhere throughout the North America, Europe, and Middle-earth.
 (I even made an appearance in the French documentary Revenge of the Geeks.)